iagrant/friend-cal-app/README.md

-# friend-cal-app
+# Friend Calendar App

-Friend Calendar App
+Fun little side project in the hopes of organizing events easier with friends.